sweattep/ancient_quotes/README.md

 >"Legends of the former peoples."
 No!
 Rather, the stain has covered their hearts

 >it is not because of you I act

+>punish all who worship like pagans and who steal and kill in order to fill their master's house with loot

+>all the merchants will disappear and those who count money will be removed.